-Several initiatives have been undertaken in SVG in order to achieve the 2010 target, including species protection and habitat protection.
 Several species have been legally protected using total bans, quotas, closed seasons, size, weight and gear restrictions and trade restrictions.
-Protected species include St. Vincent Parrot, the armadillo, the Caribbean Spiny Lobster, the Humback Whale and all species of corals.
+Protected species include the St. Vincent Parrot, the armadillo, the Caribbean Spiny Lobster, the Humback Whale and all species of corals.
 The Draft Fisheries Management Plan also outlines specific management objectives and strategies for species in the following fisheries: coastal pelagics, large pelagics, shallow-shelf and reef fishes, deep-slope fishes, lobster and conch.
-Targets to improve the status of agricultural crops threatened by invasive species are included in the Ministry of Agriculture work plan.
-These targets fall under various programmes including the Mango Seed Weevil Eradication Programme and the Pink Mealy Bug Eradication/Control Programme.
+Targets to improve the status of agricultural crops threatened by invasive species are included in the work plan of the Ministry of Agriculture.
+These targets fall under various programmes, including the Mango Seed Weevil Eradication Programme and the Pink Mealy Bug Eradication/Control Programme.
 In order to conserve the genetic diversity of species important to agriculture, the Agriculture Department has established 3 germplasm plots.

 Environmental Impact Assessments are effective in the country.
 However, the requirements are not explicit regarding the biodiversity assessment component.
 Strategic Environmental Assessments are also expected to make their way into current planning practices with the enactment of the draft Environmental Management Act (2009), which has provisions for Strategic Environmental Assessment.